 - Master of Science Program in Genetic Counseling in 1985

 - Master’s Program in Nurse Anesthesia in 1994

 - University’s Master’s Program in Rehabilitation Counseling was transferred to the School of Medicine in 1994.

 - Master’s Program in Biomedical Science was initiated in 1998

 - Physician Assistant Program in January 2017

-Residency programs are co-sponsored with Palmetto Health, the Dorn Veterans Administration Medical Center and the South Carolina Department of Mental Health.
+Residency programs are co-sponsored with Prisma Health, the Dorn Veterans Administration Medical Center and the South Carolina Department of Mental Health.
 A residency program in preventive medicine and fellowships in several clinical specialties are offered by the School of Medicine and/or affiliated hospital departments.